Kasper-Raupach-Haurum/M6-Data-Engineering-and-MLOps/README.md

 Once the app is running, open a web browser and navigate to http://localhost:8501 to access the Streamlit app.

 By following these steps, I successfully uploaded my dockerized app to Docker Hub using the username raiyan1012 and provided instructions for running the app from the Docker Hub repository.

+## Dockerhub repo

+The Dockerfile for the application can be found at the following link: https://hub.docker.com/r/raiyan1012/dockerfile.
+This repository on Docker Hub contains the necessary files and instructions to create a Docker image for the application.
+The Docker image simplifies deployment, ensuring that the application runs consistently across different environments.

+Documentation

+Repository: The Docker Hub repository, raiyan1012/dockerfile, is where the Dockerfile and other necessary files are stored to create the Docker image for the application.

+Base Image: The base image used in the Dockerfile is Python 3.9.
+It provides the required Python runtime environment for the application.

+Working Directory: The working directory inside the container is set to /app.
+This is where the application code and requirements.txt file are copied.

+Dependencies: The requirements.txt file is used to install the necessary packages via pip.
+This ensures that all dependencies are available within the container.

+Application Code: The application code is copied from the local directory to the /app directory within the container.
+The script is made executable using the chmod command.

+Exposed Port: The container's exposed port is set to 8501, allowing communication with the Streamlit web interface.

+ENTRYPOINT: The ENTRYPOINT command specifies how the container should be executed.
+In this case, the command runs the Streamlit application (M6_Data_Engineering_and_MLOps_Assignment_4_appfile.py) on port 8501 and allows it to accept connections from any IP address (0.0.0.0).